CDLUC3/ezid/README.md

     celery = "^5.4.0"
     sqlalchemy = "^2.0.30"
    ```
+Note:
+* Run the `poetry update` command if you modified the `pyproject.toml` file manually.

+2. Review changes with `git diff poetry.lock`

-1. Commit your updates and cut a new release candidate tag.
+3. Commit your updates and cut a new release candidate tag.
 Open a pull request so
    proper integration testing can be scheduled.

+   In most cases you will see changes in the `pyproject.toml` and `poetry.lock` files.